advance100/doc_webpack/context.md

 Note: `keys` depends on `Object.keys`.
 You may need to polyfill it for older browsers.

+## Critial depenendencies

+If the module source contains an `require` that cannot be statically analysed, it's threaded a context to the current directory.

+In this case a warning `Critial depenendencies` is emitted.

+Examples: `someFn(require)` `require.bind(null)`

 ## Example

 See [an example here](https://github.com/webpack/webpack/tree/master/examples/require.context#examplejs).